A guide to LGBTQ+ inclusion for employers

 3. Provide LGBTQ+ training

 It’s crucial for employers to provide diversity and inclusion training that supplements professional learning and educates staff on recognising and challenging anti-LGBTQ+ discrimination.
-Managers should be equipped with the support they need to effectively advocate for LGBTQ+ employees, including training for senior leadership who can advocate for inclusion at the highest.

 4. Recruit and promote diverse candidates

-Fostering an inclusive workplace requires a recruitment process that expands your talent pool to include a more diverse range of candidates.
-To do this, your organisation needs to promote diversity and inclusion in your job advertisements and ensure talent acquisition teams and line managers are supported with relevant processes, training and policies.
+To do this, your organisation needs to promote diversity, equity and inclusion when writing job advertisements and ensure talent acquisition teams and line managers are supported with relevant processes, training and policies.
+This is particularly important when considering how to recruit young talent.

 5. Monitor staff diversity

-Collecting and analysing diversity data across pay and grade can help to identify potential areas of discrimination in career progression.
-In addition to this, by also including the collection of diversity data during the exit process allows departing employees to provide honest feedback on any LGBTQ+-related concerns you can use to improve processes moving forward.
+In addition to this, by also including the collection of diversity data during the exit interview process allows departing employees to provide honest feedback on any LGBTQ+-related concerns you can use to improve processes moving forward.

 6. Set up an LGBTQ+ network